themains/piedomains/README.rst

 This package used `Shallalist dataset <https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZXTQ7V>`__ to train the model.
 Scrapped homepages of the domains mentioned in above dataset.
-This package predicts the category based on the domain name and its content.
+This package predicts the category based on the domain name, text content and domain screenshot.

 Install
 -------